niplav/site/reports.md

 trip causing more than half of my current [erectile dysfunction](https://en.wikipedia.org/wiki/Erectile_dysfunction) (which consists of a mix of psychological and physiological issues, occurring both during masturbation and attempted sex, but not always and to varying degrees, and beware: I don't have a formal diagnosis yet).
+My ED disappeared in early 2023, and I now guess guess that it was simply due to nervousness.

 The potential causal pathways from the LSD trip to erectile dysfunction are hard to convey to third parties, and quite speculative.
 I attribute a